-The Company and its subsidiaries including Capital Investment Management Corp., Capital Futures Corp., Taiwan International Securities Investment Consulting Corp., CSC Venture Capital Corp. and CSC Capital Management Co. are founded in Taiwan.
-The corporate income tax rates are both 20% for the years ended December 31, 2021 and 2020.
+The Company and its consolidated subsidiaries including Capital Investment Management Corp., Capital Futures Corp., CSC Venture Capital Corp., CSC Capital Management Co. and CSC Private Equity Fund I Co. are founded in Taiwan.
+The corporate income tax rates are both 20% for the years ended December 31, 2022 and 2021.

-The subsidiaries CSC International Holdings Ltd. and Taiwan International Securities (B.V.I) Corp is founded in British Virgin Islands, and it has a tax exemption for the years ended December 31, 2021 and 2020.
+The subsidiaries CSC International Holdings Ltd. and Taiwan International Securities (B.V.I) Corp is founded in British Virgin Islands, and it has a tax exemption for the years ended December 31, 2022 and 2021.

-The tax rates of reinvestment business of subsidiaries which founded in Hong Kong are all 16.5% for the years ended December 31, 2021 and 2020.
+The tax rates of reinvestment business of subsidiaries which founded in Hong Kong are all 16.5% for the years ended December 31, 2022 and 2021.

-The tax rates of reinvestment business of subsidiaries founded in Mainland China are all 25% for the years ended December 31, 2021 and 2020.
+The tax rates of reinvestment business of subsidiaries founded in Mainland China are all 25% for the years ended December 31, 2022 and 2021.